One honest step can begin a new path

 “Dry, but not cured” means, to put it clearly and unambiguously: “We have stopped drinking alcohol, but it remains a deadly danger to us.”
 In order to achieve lasting stability without alcohol, it is essential to recognize the overwhelming power of alcohol as an enemy and then find a way to break free from this cell poison.
+If we really want it, believe in it wholeheartedly, and seek help, then we have a real chance of succeeding.

 Each of us can gradually become addicted to alcohol without really noticing it at first.
 Sometimes it is the “wrong” job, sometimes other decisions in our lives.
 We therefore have no reason to be ashamed, but we can work seriously to get our lives back on track.